 It still had an element of Dull Surprise, though.
 And rather out of character for the kid who went momentarily catatonic the last time Bulba showed up in the show.
 Her speech to him bordered on it as well.

-Complete Monster: Taurus Bulba, unlike the rest of the villains, has no ounce of comedy at all.
-Taurus had Gosalyn's grandfather murdered, and when he was trying to get the code for the ram rod, he threatened to drop Gosalyn off a building if Darkwing didn't get the code, he had no proof that Darkwing was told of a code, and was willing to try it, and when he was resurrected by F.O.W.L., he destroyed the dang place.
+Complete Monster: Taurus Bulba, unlike the rest of the villains, has almost no ounce of comedy at all.
+Taurus had Gosalyn's grandfather murdered, and when he was trying to get the code for the ram rod, he threatened to drop Gosalyn off a building if Darkwing didn't get the code.
+He had no proof that Darkwing was told of a code, and was still willing to try it, and when he was resurrected by F.O.W.L., he destroyed the dang place.
 All played completely seriously.

 Yes, and mixing this trope with a Love Potion is a disturbing combination...